 The 2020 Tuscan Grand Prix will mark Ferrari’s 1000th Grand Prix start.
-The first race Ferrari entered as a constructor was the 1950 British Grand Prix – the second Grand Prix in Formula 1’s World Championship history.
+The first race Ferrari entered as a constructor was the 1950 Monaco Grand Prix – the second Grand Prix in Formula 1’s World Championship history.

 This weekend, Mugello will become the 72nd different circuit to host a World Championship Formula 1 Grand Prix.
 Mugello will be the fourth different track in Italy to have hosted a round of the championship, after Monza, Pescara and Imola.
 Read more about Mugello: Ultimate Track Guide.

 The 2020 Tuscan Grand Prix will mark the first time that there have been two races in Italy in a single season since 2006.
 This will also be the first time that two consecutive rounds of the World Championship have been held in Italy since 1957, when the Pescara and Italian Grands Prix were held consecutively.

 Mugello will become the eleventh circuit to have hosted a single round of the Formula 1 World Championship.

 The 2020 Tuscan Grand Prix marks only the fourth time in World Championship history that three races have been held on successive weekends.
 There have been three previous triple headers.
 The first was in 2018, when the French, Austrian and British Grands Prix were held on successive weekends, the second was the opening three races of the 2020 season and the most recent triple header was the British, 70th Anniversary and Spanish Grands Prix.